 That doesn’t mean you can’t or shouldn’t trade a pattern I don’t trade.
 You MUST figure out what works for you and what fits your comfort level.

 Study the examples in this post.
-Then keep an eye out for these patterns as you add stocks to your watchlist each day.
-I think you’ll be surprised how often these patterns appear.
+Then watch for these patterns as you add stocks to your daily watchlist.
+You might be surprised how often these patterns appear.

 That’s a lot of information for one post.
-You might even be feeling slightly overwhelmed.
-That’s OK.
-Think of this as a marathon and not a sprint.
+Remember, it’s a marathon, not a sprint.

-It takes study and practice to learn everything you need to be a profitable trader.
+It takes lots of studying and practice to learn it all.
 And you will lose — especially at first.

 My goal is for you to lose as little as possible as you learn the nuances of trading.
 That’s why my team and I created the Trading Challenge.
-In my opinion, it’s the most comprehensive trading course you’ll find anywhere.
+I think it’s the most comprehensive trading course you’ll find anywhere.

 If you’re serious about the potential for freedom and an awesome lifestyle from trading…

-Are you a trader?
-What stock chart patterns do you use to trade?
-Comment below.
-New to trading?
-Comment below to share how you’ll use this information today.
-Use it or lose it, right?
+Which stock chart patterns do you use to trade?
+Comment below and share how you’ll apply what you learned here today.
+Use it or lose it!